 The TOE may provide a method by which it can be easily identified.
 For example, a software TOE may display its name and version number during the start up routine, or in response to a command line entry.
-A hardware or firmware TOE may be identified by a part number physically stamped on the is comprised (e.g. in the case of a composed TOE).
+A hardware or firmware TOE may be identified by a part number physically stamped on the TOE.